 Let me start off by saying I am not a doctor or a dietitian.
-I had one class in nutrition in college, which hardly qualifies me to recommend any eating program.
+I had one class in nutrition in college, which hardly qualifies me to recommend any eating program, much less a 5 day fast.
 However, I’ve always had a keen interest in nutrition and diet, and particularly, the effects of diet on health and well-being.
 I wrote a paper for a graduate-level class in bioethics on the pursuit of longevity by scientists around the world.
 Interestingly, the only proven method of extending life that scientists had discovered so far was fairly extreme fasting.
 Since most of us would rather live shorter lives than go hungry 24/7, the focus of many researchers has been on how to mimic the effects of fasting on the body without the long-term food deprivation.

 One team of researchers I ran across while writing my paper was at the University of Southern California (USC).
 At the USC Longevity Institute, they were working on dieting regimens that could trigger the same reaction in the body as fasting did.
 When they released a news story that got a 30-second mention on Good Morning America, it immediately caught my attention.
 I followed up with a Google search and found more extensive articles on their findings.

 The study, which was published in the journal Cell Metabolism and funded by the National Institute on Aging, reported that participants who fasted for just five days a month for three months experienced a range of benefits such as, slowing down aging, boosting the immune system and cutting the risk of heart disease and cancer.
 Impressive, but keep in mind it was a very small number of participants – only 19.
 Still, it was so promising that the team at USC were seeking to get approval from the Food and Drug Administration so that the eating plan could be recommended for patients.